18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 As a cultural and heritage tour, you’ll visit key tourist attraction spots as you get to know Penang as a local.

 Food is the main reason to visit Penang.
-A foodie’s vacation with diverse mouthwatering foods.
+It’s one of the best foodie destinations with diverse mouthwatering foods.

 3-Hour Heritage on a Plate Dinner Hop in George Town Penang